If you've blocked our ad, please consider unblocking it.

 We promise it isn't annoying.
 No flash, no sound, ever.

 |Super Game Boy|

 This game has unused code.

 This game has a notes page

-Four years later, Nintendo released the Super Game Boy 2 with some improvements, such as link cable support.
-This version mostly stayed in Japan, but saw an extremely limited release in Europe by way of a Nintendo Power contest.
+Four years later, Nintendo released the Super Game Boy 2 with some further improvements, such as link cable support.
+However, this version stayed in Japan.

 - 1 Unfinished Speed Setting and Useful Features

 - 2 Initial Border Setting

 - 4 Music